 Throughout our research teams deep dive into WW, one thing was evident about Weight Watchers guidelines.
 While there’s an increased focus on eating healthy, there are still some milling components.
-The diet plan still puts a focus on calories in vs calories out.
-Additionally, some Weight Watchers plans promote the use of processed foods.
+The diet plan still puts a focus on calories in vs. calories out.
+Additionally, some Weight Watchers plans to promote the use of processed foods.

 According to Public Health Nutrition, “the consumption of ultra-processed foods is associated with an increased risk of diet-related non-communicable diseases.”

 What is Points List?

 What Is a Weight Watchers Points List?

 Weight Watchers’ points list has a list of food and the points assigned to them.
 There are foods with 0 points that can be eaten without worry.
 Such food will not add to the SmartPoints system that helps dieters keep track of their foods throughout the day.

 The zero-point foods list has 200 items on it.
 It includes fresh beans, salmon, peas, eggs, and other fruits/veggies.

 Some Weight Watchers Recipes

 A customary Weight Watchers recipe for the 7-points-breakfast would consist of a cup of oatmeal (plain) cooked with water.
 It could be sweetened with jam.
 You can have a cup of nonfat cottage cheese.
 On this diet program, all fresh fruits and vegetables contribute zero points.